RedisLabs/redislabs-docs/content/rdi/reference/data-transformation-block-types/map.md

 ---
 Title: map
 linkTitle: map
-description:
+description: Map a record into a new output based on expressions
-weight: 50
+weight: 10
 alwaysopen: false
 categories: ["redis-di"]
 aliases:
 ---

-# map

-Maps a record into a new output based on expressions
+Map a record into a new output based on expressions

 **Properties**